-Specifically, Task 6.1 focuses on the selection of 4 important ongoing projects per year and monitoring them to determine their progress towards the impacts considered within their initial grants.
+Specifically, Task 6.1 focuses on the selection of important ongoing projects and monitoring them to determine their progress towards the impacts considered within their initial grants.

-Task 6.3 focuses on those chosen projects to develop 4 detailed case studies to determine best practice and also the barriers to market uptake and implementation.
-Alongside this, Task 6.3 will present the case studies at workshops and similar events to foster innovation aspects and highlight related issues.
+Task 6.3 focuses on those chosen projects to develop detailed case studies to determine best practice and also the barriers to market uptake and implementation.
+Alongside this, Task 6.3 aimed to present the case studies at workshops and similar events to foster innovation aspects and highlight related issues.

-Both Task 6.1 and 6.3 will be conducted over 36 months.
+Both Task 6.1 and 6.3 have been conducted over 36 months.

-Deliverable 6.4 Report outlines progress made to date (months 1 to 24) within Task 6.1 and Task 6.3 activities.
-Good examples will be highlighted within FOSTERRAIL each year to M12, M24 and M36 with reasons for success, good criteria and best practice being identified.
+Deliverable 6.6 Report outlines the overall results achieved by Task 6.1 and Task 6.3 activities during the Foster Rail project duration.
+Good examples were highlighted within FOSTERRAIL each year to M12, M24 and M36 with reasons for success, good criteria and best practice being identified.

-&lt;sup>3 "Roadmap to a Single European Transport Area - Towards a competitive and resource efficient transport system"
+3 &quot;Roadmap to a Single European Transport Area - Towards a competitive and resource efficient transport system"